renovatebot/renovate/docs/usage/upgrade-recommendations.md

 In short, if updating is painful, developers will avoid it.
 The solution is to make it easy and fast to update dependencies.
-Focus on the proces, not on the people.
+Focus on the process, not on the people.

 ### Make updating easy and fast